cariad/lstr/README.md

-# lstr: Partially lockable Python Strings
+# lstr: partially lockable Python strings

 `lstr` is a Python package for partially lockable strings.